malaria-atlas-project/generic-mbg/README.rst

 * ``non_cov_columns`` : A dictionary of ``{name : type}`` mappings for all the point metadata required by ``make_model`` that are not covariates.

+* ``mcmc_init`` : A function to be applied to the assembled model, before sampling begins.
+  May be used to assign step methods etc.

-* ``postproc`` : When mapping and predicting, ``make_model`` is not called.
+* ``map_postproc`` : When mapping and predicting, ``make_model`` is not called.
 Rather, the mean and covariance are pulled out of the trace and used to generate field realizations, with nugget added as appropriate.

   At the prediction stage, ``postproc`` is the function that translates these Gaussian